owenoromero/Computer-Science-2-Group-6/README.md

 ## Objectives and Purpose

+Pisay ASAP!☆ aims to:

+1. Provide PSHS-CALABARZON RC students, faculty, and staff an easy system to pre-order food at the school cafeteria and/or Co-Op,

+2. Let users find out the available meals and snacks on that day with a user-friendly interface,

+3. Cut down on long lines caused by indecisive buyers,

+4. And finally, save time for the canteen workers, staff, and scholars.

 ## Relevance and Usefulness

 Pisay ASAP!☆ helps PSHS-CALABARZON scholars and staff easily pre-order and pick up food from the canteen and co-op.
 Pisay ASAP!☆ can reduce waiting lines during events, and everyday break periods of scholars and staff.
 By simply pre-ordering from Pisay ASAP!☆, you can pick up your order at the canteen or co-op at any specified time.